informalsystems/quint/doc/lang.md

 ```

 In the above case, you have to take care of operator priorities (see below).
-When you use the dot form, you cannot get priorities wrong (calls via dot are
+When you use the UFCS form, you cannot get priorities wrong (calls via dot are
 always left-associative if you wonder):

 ```